CHAPTER 9 - UNDERSTANDING WORK TEAMS

 After students list the steps, have them consider whether or not team members would have different roles and how they would structure the group process.
 For example, if the steps are sequential, would they have clearly specialized roles for each individual?
 Or, would all team members be “generalists” and able to complete each step?
 Be sure that the students acknowledge the complexity of the task, and consider whether or not a team is even necessary---they should consider whether a diverse set of perspectives is necessary.

 IV.
-TURNING INDIVIDUALS INTO TEAM PLAYERS
+TURNING INDIVIDUALS INTO TEAM PLAYERSA.
+Introduction

 1. Some individuals prefer to be recognized for their individual achievements.

-2. In some organizations, too, work environments are such that only the strong survive.
+2. In some organizations, too, work environments are such that only the strong survive.3.
+Creating teams in such an environment may meet some resistance.

 4. Teams fit well with countries that score high on collectivism.